botmasters/ircgrampp/README.md

 # Develop

-You can do pull requests, code revisions, fixes, etc. (all of it is wellcomed).
+You can do pull requests, code revisions, fixes, etc. (all of it is welcomed).

 ## Clone repo